-All NC Medicaid Managed Care beneficiaries - whether they select or are assigned to a Standard Plan - have a 90-day period following the effective coverage date to change plans "without cause".
-After the completion of the 90-day period, most beneficiaries must remain enrolled in their Standard Plan for the remainder of their eligibility period unless they can demonstrate a "with cause" reason for switching.
-Certain special populations may change Standard Plans without cause at any time, including children in foster care, members of a federally recognized Tribe and IHS eligible and beneficiaries receiving LTSS in institutional and community-based settings.
-All beneficiaries will have the option to change plans annually at the time of eligibility redetermination.
+All NC Medicaid Managed Care members-whether they select or are assigned to a Standard Plan-have a 90-day period following the effective coverage date to change plans "without cause."
+After the completion of the 90-day period, most members must remain enrolled in their Standard Plan for the remainder of their eligibility period unless they can demonstrate a "with cause" reason for switching.
+76 Certain special populations may change Standard Plans without cause at any time, including members of a federally recognized tribe and IHS-eligible members receiving LTSS in institutional and community-based settings.
+All members have the option to change plans annually at the time of eligibility redetermination.
+Standard Plan members who are not identified as eligible for Tailored Plans by the Department will be able to request to enroll in a Tailored Plan (discussed further below).

-In rare cases, Standard Plans will be permitted to request of the Department beneficiary disenrollment, but only if the enrollee's behavior seriously hinders the Standard Plan's ability to care for the beneficiary or other members and the plan has documented efforts to resolve the enrollee's issues.
-Consistent with 42 CFR 438.56, Standard Plans will be prohibited from requesting beneficiary disenrollment because of an adverse change in the enrollee's health status, or enrollee's utilization of medical services, diminished mental capacity, or uncooperative or disruptive behavior resulting from the enrollee's special needs.
+In rare cases, Standard Plans are permitted to request of the Department member disenrollment, but only if the enrollee's behavior seriously hinders the Standard Plan's ability to care for the member or other members and the plan has documented efforts to resolve the enrollee's issues.
+Consistent with 42 CFR 438.56, Standard Plans are prohibited from requesting member disenrollment because of an adverse change in the enrollee's health status or the enrollee's utilization of medical services, diminished mental capacity, or uncooperative or disruptive behavior resulting from the enrollee's special needs.

-Tailored Plan Enrollment
+Tailored Plan Enrollment77